Who Treats Back Pain: Neurosurgeons or Back Surgeons?

 The advantages of choosing a Summit orthopedic spine surgeon

 “It’s hard to think of anything more personal or important than choices about medical care,” says Dr. Wahlquist.
 “I think an informed decision is a better decision, and I certainly think there are some compelling reasons to choose a Summit Orthopedics back surgeon for spine care.
 I have a list of considerations that can help people to make knowledgeable choices about their care.”

 - Nationally certified quality of care.
-“Summit’s Surgery Center is the only surgery center in the country to receive Joint Commission Certification,” says Dr. Wahlquist.
+“Summit’s Eagan Surgery Center is the only surgery center in the country to receive Joint Commission Certification for spine surgery,” says Dr. Wahlquist.
 “I can’t overemphasize how important this is.
 Independent certification recognizes the high caliber of care our patients receive.
 Our nursing staff is amazing.
 Our hand-selected anesthesia team has designed a comprehensive program for perioperative spine management that prioritizes patient safety and comfort.
 Patients have the best-trained orthopedic professionals around them, keeping an eye on them overnight and making sure they’re safe.”

 - “When you are in pain, you don’t want to wait three months to get in to see a specialist,” observes Dr. Wahlquist.
 “At Summit, we can get you in for an evaluation and onto our operation schedule faster because we offer more convenient locations and much more schedule flexibility.
 This is important because some outcomes are time sensitive.”

 - Luxurious Care Suite recovery rooms.
 “For surgeries that require an overnight stay, patients recover in the comfort of a private suite that also accommodates their family members.
 The rooms offer the care of highly trained orthopedic healthcare professionals and the comfort of a fine hotel.